chaimsolomon/mongoid_versioning/README.md

 Versioning of Mongoid documents.
 Past versions are stored in a separate collection.

+This gem is intended for versioning of whole documents.
+However, it might be possible to extend its support to embedded documents as well.
+Pull requests are welcome.

 ## Installation

 Add this line to your application's Gemfile: